Ibrahima Sonko: Ipswich Town

 Following his release from Stoke, Sonko went on trial with his former club Reading but was unable to earn a contract.

 On 26 August 2011, Sonko signed for Championship club Ipswich Town on a one-year deal.
 He scored his first goal for Ipswich in a 3–1 win over Brighton & Hove Albion on 1 October 2011.
 Sonko struggled with fitness and injuries during his time at Portman Road and was openly criticised by manager Paul Jewell after a 3–1 defeat against Leeds United.
 He was released by Ipswich at the end of the 2011–12 season.

 Akhisar Belediyespor

-Sonko joined newly promoted Turkish Süper Lig side Akhisar Belediyespor on 15 August 2012.
+On 15 August 2012, Sonko joined newly promoted Turkish side Akhisar Belediyespor of the Süper Lig.
 He spent three seasons with Akhisar, making 63 appearances.

 Harlow Town

 It was announced on 6 August 2015, that Sonko had returned to England and signed for Isthmian League Division One North club Harlow Town.
 In September of the same year, Sonko revealed he turned down a one-year contract with Scottish Premiership side Kilmarnock to remain with Harlow Town and stay close to his family.
 Sonko retired at the end of the 2017–18 season.